outergroup/vexpr/README.md

 Vexpr is designed to work alongside compilers like JAX's XLA compiler or pytorch's `torch.compile`.
 Vexpr's job is to compile your program down to an efficient set of numpy/pytorch/JAX operations, and then those frameworks' compilers go further.

 Vexpr embraces functional programming, which makes it work automatically with `jax.vmap` and `torch.vmap`.
-Vexpr expressions are functions with no mutable state, and transformations like `expr.vectorize()` or `expr.partial_evaluate()` return new instances.
+Vexpr expressions are functions with no mutable state, and transformations like `expr.vectorize()` or `expr.partial_eval()` return new instances.